jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

 ### 6 Effect of expiry of material incorporated by reference
 (1) Material that is incorporated by reference in a specified document (the original document) that expires or that is revoked or that ceases to have effect ceases to have legal effect as part of the original document only if a specified document made after the making of the original document states that the material ceases to have legal effect.
-(2) If the specified document is an adopted joint food standard, subclause (1) applies as if the second reference in that subclause to a specified document were a reference to the relevant notice under section 400.
+(2) If the specified document is an adopted joint food standard, subclause (1) applies as if the second reference in that subclause to a specified document were a reference to the relevant instrument under section 400.

 ### 7 Requirement to consult on proposal to incorporate material by reference
 (1) This clause applies to—